AlekzanderKosakowski/lcurve/README.md

 ### 2) Starspot irradiation:

 The original code treats star1 as a point source for irradiation onto star2.
 This worked well, but meant ignoring contribution from star1's starspots.
-I've adjusted the source code to allow the user to enable a flag (finite_irr12) in their parameters.txt file to include contribution from all of star1's surface elements as irradiation contributors towards star2.
+I've adjusted the source code to allow the user to enable an optional flag (finite_irr12) in their parameters.txt file to include contribution from all of star1's surface elements as irradiation contributors towards star2.

 This was done via a nested loop, so the runtime increases significantly when enabled (I observed a runtime increase from roughly 0.5s to 1.5s per calculation).
 Try to keep the stellar grid resolution parameters (nlat1c, nlat2c, nlat1f, nlat2f) low since set_star_continuum() runtime grows as $\mathcal{O}(N^2)$ with this flag enabled.